+During the pre-trip inspection, you must show that the vehicle is safe to drive.
 The tester will score your ability to identify and inspect items on your vehicle.
-As you go through your pre-trip inspection, you must tell the tester what items you are inspecting and how to inspect each item.
-Study all of the vehicle inspection items that apply to the type of vehicle you will use during your CDL skill tests.
+As you go through your pre-trip inspection, you must point to or touch each item you are inspecting and explain what you are checking and why.
+Some inspection items may not be visible.
+You will not have to crawl under the vehicle, but you may be asked the general vicinity of where an inspection item would be located on your vehicle if it cannot be seen.
+Study all of the vehicle inspection items that apply to the type of vehicle you will use during your CDL skill test.
+You should be able to identify each item and tell the tester what you are looking for or inspecting.